 Private and Public health insurance in Germany

-For public health insurance, we recommend using the service from Feather (formerly Popsure) to sign up with TK insurance as the sign up is 100% in English.
+For public health insurance, I recommend using TK.
+You can check my TK review here.
+You can use the service from Feather to sign up with TK insurance as the sign up is 100% in English.
 They also provide English support in case you have any questions.

 If you want better coverage at a cheaper price, private health insurance can be a good option for you.
 We recommend using Ottonova if you decide to go for one.